phpdev-uk/configuration-management-ansible/workshop/notes.md

 we'll focus exclusively on Linux.
 We will also assume that the managed nodes are servers, although the majority of material applies to desktops as well (e.g. if you wanted to manage a cluster of machines in a teaching environment).

+### Push deployment

+Ansible uses *push deployment*, which means that changes are only deployed when you run the relevant command on the control machine (usually this will be `ansible-playbook`).
+The alternative mechanism, used by Puppet and Chef, is *pull deployment*, whereby nodes regularly check for configuration updates and apply them.
+There are advantages and disadvantages to both approaches, but push deployment is generally easier to get up and running.

+## Ansible requirements

+Ansible has a small set of requirements for both the controlm machine and the managed node.

+*Control machine:* Python 2.5 or later.

+*Managed nodes:* Python 2.5 or later, SSH service.

+There is no requirement for the operating system on the control machine to match the nodes, so you can control Linux nodes from a macOS machine, Windows nodes from a Linux machine etc. However, running Ansible on Windows (as a control machine or a managed node) is significantly more work than using Linux or macOS.

+No agent software needs to run on the nodes and there are no additional firewall rules required beyond allowing incoming SSH connections (you can restrict this by IP address, username etc. if required).

+For a single node, the easiest solution is usually to login straight after installation to enable SSH and install Python.
+If you are planning to manage more than a couple of nodes, it would make sense to create a base image which includes SSH and Python, although some Linux distributions come with both by default (e.g. Ubuntu Server).

+## Number of nodes

+Ansible can manage anything from a single node up to thousands of nodes.
+For simplicity though we will still to a single node for most of the examples in this workshop.